Manamboor Rajan Babu: Biography

-Rajan Babu was born on October 10, 1948, in Manampur village in Thiruvananthapuram district to M. Sivasankaran and G. Bhargavi.
+Rajan Babu was born on 10 October 1948, in Manampur village in Thiruvananthapuram district to M. Sivasankaran and G. Bhargavi.
 Started career as a teacher in Thiruvananthapuram, he came to Malappuram district in 1976 as a clerk in the Kerala Police department.
 He had to stay out of service for a year and a half for writing a story called Discipline in a story magazine.
 The department issued a memo finding that it was an article criticizing superior officers.
 He was suspended from service, by rejecting his reply stating that it was an imaginary story and not an article critical of anyone.
 Prominent writers have come out in favor of the narrator, calling for the protection of democratic values such as civil liberties and freedom of expression.
 He was reinstated after a year and a half.
-He retired from the service as an Accounts Officer in the Malappuram District Police Superintendent's Office.
+He retired from the service as an Administrative Assistant in the Malappuram District Police Superintendent's Office.

 He was a member of Cultural Publications Advisory Board of Government of Kerala and editorial board member of Samskarika Keralam.